garysweaver/irie/README.md

 * Optional support for [CORS][cors].
 * Application-level configuration, and controller-level configuration via class attributes.
 * Override only what you need to stay DRY.
-* Optionally can return associations and custom methods in JSON, and can update model and associations and their associations, etc. via JSON.
+* Optionally return one or more associations and/or custom methods in JSON.
+* Optionally update associations via JSON.

 ### Future